junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, Ways and Means, Oversight and Government Reform, the Judiciary, Financial Services, Transportation and Infrastructure, the Budget, Rules, Science and Technology, and Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-09-15 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, Ways and Means, Oversight and Government Reform, the Judiciary, Financial Services, Transportation and Infrastructure, the Budget, Rules, Science and Technology, and Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-09-15 — Referred to the Subcommittee on Energy and Air Quality.
+- 2008-09-16 — Considered under the provisions of rule H. Res.
+1433. (consideration: CR H8180-8256)
+- 2008-09-16 — DEBATE - The House proceeded with 10 minutes of debate on the Peterson (PA) motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment.
+- 2008-09-16 — DEBATE - The House proceeded with three hours of debate on H.R.
+6899.
+- 2008-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-16 — Mr. Peterson (PA) moved to recommit with instructions to Natural Resources. (consideration: CR H8250-8256; text: CR H8250-8254)
+- 2008-09-16 — On motion to recommit with instructions Failed by recorded vote: 191 - 226 (Roll no. 598).
+- 2008-09-16 — On passage Passed by recorded vote: 236 - 189 (Roll no. 599). (text: CR H8180-8211)
+- 2008-09-16 — Passed/agreed to in House: On passage Passed by recorded vote: 236 - 189 (Roll no. 599).(text: CR H8180-8211)
+- 2008-09-16 — Rule H. Res.
+1433 passed House.
+- 2008-09-16 — Rule provides for consideration of H.R.
+6899 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2008-09-16 — Rules Committee Resolution H. Res.
+1433 Reported to House.
+Rule provides for consideration of H.R.
+6899 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2008-09-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8250-8255)
+- 2008-09-16 — The previous question was ordered pursuant to the rule. (consideration: CR H8250)